Apostle Philip Facts

 Conclusion Philip The Apostle

-Studying the facts about Philip made us realise that he had a large role in the ministry of Jesus and the days following Jesus’ ascension into heaven.
+Studying the facts about Philip made us realize that he had a large role in the ministry of Jesus and the days following Jesus’ ascension into heaven.
 Philip was called by Jesus to follow Him and did not hesitate to go because he had been searching for the Messiah and believed immediately that Jesus was Him.

 Not only did Philip follow right away, but he also did not hesitate to tell others about Jesus so we can say that he was responsible for leading the man (Nathaniel) to the Lord by sharing the truth of the gospel.